Postgraduate PA School Residency and Fellowship Programs

 According to this PAEA study:

 Although most students (89.3%) were aware of residency training programs, results indicated that few (7%) had definite plans to attend.
 Two-thirds of students stated that they received no information on residency training programs at school (journal ads were the most popular information source).
 Student perceptions of residency training programs were mixed.
 Their opinions varied according to their program level (p<0.03) and intended region of future practice (p<0.007).
 Additional significant variables related to student perceptions included student graduation date, age, and gender.
 However, these factors were not as significant as the geographic region of intended practice and degree level.

-Discussion: Although only one-third of students reported receiving material or information related to residency training programs from their faculty, two-thirds of faculty respondents stated that they provide students with residency information.
+Discussion: Although only one-third of students reported receiving material or information about residency training programs from their faculty, two-thirds of faculty respondents stated that they provide them with residency information.
 Of those providing information, only 32.5% of faculty stated that they actually encourage their students to attend postgraduate training.
-Like their students, faculty members had mixed positive and negative perceptions of residency training programs
+Like their students, faculty members had mixed positive and negative perceptions of residency training programs.

 Personally, I have mixed feelings about residency programs for PAs.